Topic guide

 AI skills for business: how UK organisations upskill non-technical teams to use AI well

-How UK organisations build practical AI capability in non-technical teams — what skills matter, how to train for them, and how to turn AI adoption into real productivity.
+How UK organisations build practical AI capability in non-technical teams: what skills matter, how to train for them, and how to turn AI adoption into real productivity.

-Last updated
+By James Cotton · Last updated

-Most of the value from AI in a business comes not from the people who build models but from the far larger group who use AI in their day-to-day work — marketers, analysts, operations, finance, HR.
+Most of the value from AI in a business comes not from the people who build models but from the far larger group who use AI in their day-to-day work: marketers, analysts, operations, finance, HR.
 Giving those non-technical teams the confidence and judgement to use AI well is usually the highest-return skills investment an organisation can make, and the one most often skipped.

 This topic gathers what we publish on building practical AI capability across a workforce: which skills actually move the needle, how to train busy teams without turning everyone into an engineer, the no-code and adoption routes that work for senior staff, and how to connect all of it to measurable productivity rather than one-off enthusiasm.